duckietown/course-extra/book/course-extra/70_montreal_2020/10_project_reports_montreal_2020/02-Improving-RL-baseline/02_project-report-Improving-RL-baseline.md

 For the training of the perception model, we approximately used the following protocol:

-1. Train the DAE until the loss stabilize.
+1. Train the DAE until the loss stabilizes.
-2. Check that images a really reconstructed by the DAE.
+2. Check that images are really reconstructed by the DAE.
 If they are, go to step 3.
 Otherwise, increase the network complexity and go to step 1.
-3. Train the $beta$-VAE until the loss stabilize.
+3. Train the $beta$-VAE until the loss stabilizes.
-4. Check that images a really reconstructed by the VAE.
+4. Check that images are really reconstructed by the VAE.
 If they are, go to step 5.
 Otherwise, increase the network complexity and go to step 3.
 If, after increasing the network complexity, increase the latent space dimension.
 After increasing the latent space dimension, if there is no significant improvement in image reconstruction, try reducing $beta$.
-5. Visualize the traversals and check if each dimension represent a specific generative factor.
-If not, increase $beta$ or decrease the number of dimensions in the latent space depending on what have been done in 4 and go to step 3.
+5. Visualize the traversals and check whether each dimension represent a specific generative factor.
+If not, increase $beta$ or decrease the number of dimensions in the latent space depending on what has been done in 4 and go to step 3.

 For all the training sessions of both the DAE and $beta$-VAE, the images were resized to 240 x 320 pixels.
-The images were corrupted on runtime by randomly masking a rectangular area and applying a random color jittering transformation.
+The images were corrupted at runtime by randomly masking a rectangular area and applying a random color jittering transformation.

 ### Dataset